Kyle Sloter: Northern Colorado

 In his first year with the Bears, Sloter was initially used in a variety of position groups that included wide receiver and kickoff and punt return units until halfway through the regular season the team lost their backup quarterback, so Sloter was asked to move back to be the backup quarterback.
 Statistically, he had two rushes for 5 yards and caught 6 passes for 60 yards on the season.

 Entering his senior season in 2016, Sloter was named the backup quarterback to the starter Jacob Knipp.
 In the opening game of the season against Rocky Mountain College, Sloter ended up playing an entire half but threw only three passes, going 0-for-3 with an interception on his first attempt.
-The following week, the Bears faced Abilene on the road when Knipp injured his shoulder in the first drive of the game.
+The following week, the Bears faced Abilene Christian on the road when Knipp injured his shoulder in the first drive of the game.
 Sloter came in and threw for 408 yards and 7 touchdowns and won the game 55–52.
 He was named the Big Sky Player of the Week and FCS Offensive Player of the Week for his performance.
 In his final college game, he passed for a school-record 438 passing yards and 6 touchdowns against Cal Poly.
 Sloter finished the season with 2,656 passing yards, 29 touchdown passes and 10 interceptions in ten games.
 His 29 TD passes set a new UNC Division I single season program record and was named the Male Athlete of the Year.

 College statistics

 Professional career

 After graduating from college, Sloter did not receive an invitation to attend the 2017 NFL Combine; instead, Sloter attended the Northern Colorado pro day.
-He ran a 4.65 second 40 yard dash, and posted a 9'1" broad jump.
+He ran a 4.65 second 40-yard dash, and posted a 9'1" broad jump.
 Sloter also registered an arm speed of 58 miles per hour, 1 mile per hour shy of the best-clocked throwing speed at that year's NFL Combine.